 Much of what I write about in my blog is intended to make the pleasures and possibilities of learning how to learn more apparent earlier in the process; here is a recent article on the subject.

 I am using Zoom, and you will need to book with me in advance by email.
-When I hear from you I will send you a secure link to access the broadcast.
+Once you have confirmed I will send you a secure link to access the broadcast.

 Do use the contact form if you would like more information, PLEASE NOTE MY REPLIES HAVE SOMETIMES GONE ASTRAY RECENTLY, SO I AM ASKING PEOPLE TO INCLUDE A PHONE NUMBER, JUST IN CASE…